am0032/PAGER-LN/README.md

 Several other features are being implemented right now.

-This project started as a gift for someone.
+This project started as a gift.